 Rose Community Foundation joined lawmakers and community members at the Colorado State Capitol to kick off efforts to fundraise for the creation of a memorial statue honoring Major General Maurice Rose.
-General Rose, a Denver native and American veteran of World War I and World War II, commanded the Third Armored Division and was the highest-ranking Jewish officer when he was killed in action in 1945 while serving in Germany.
+Born and raised in Denver, General Rose was an American veteran of World War I and World War II, commanded the Third Armored Division and was the highest-ranking Jewish officer when he was killed in action in 1945 while serving in Germany.
 To this day, he remains the most distinguished Jewish American soldier in U.S. history.

 Rose is the namesake of Rose Medical Center, which was founded following World War II as the Denver Jewish community saw a need for a hospital to serve the entire community in all its diversity.
 As the foundation that grew out of the hospital’s sale in 1995, Rose Community Foundation is proud to also bear General Rose’s name as we carry on the shared commitment to service, inclusion, diversity and philanthropy.